Rectangular diagrams of surfaces: distinguishing Legendrian knots

 \begin{prop} Let~$M$ be an enhanced mirror diagram, and let~$C$ be a collection of essential boundary circuits of~$M$.
 Let also~$M\xmapsto\eta M'$ be a generalized type~II bypass removal that preserves all the boundary circuits in~$C$.
 Assume that~$M'$ is $-$-flexible relative to~$C$.

-Then the move~$M\xmapsto\eta M'$ admits an almost $C$-neat decomposition into a sequence of elementary moves and jump moves in which all type~I elementary moves occur before all type~II elementary moves. \end{prop}
+Then the move~$M\xmapsto\eta M'$ admits an almost $C$-neat decomposition into a sequence of elementary moves and jump moves such that all type~I elementary moves in it occur before all type~II elementary moves. \end{prop}

 \begin{proof} Let~$\beta=(y_0,\nu_1,y_1,\ldots,\nu_k,y_k)$ be the bypass removed by the move~$M\xmapsto\eta M'$.
 Denote by~$c$ the $+$-negligible circuit of~$M$ adjacent to~$\beta$ (there can be two such boundary circuits, in which case take any of them), and by~$c'$ the other boundary circuit of~$M$ adjacent to~$\beta$.